cvent/custom-widgets-labs/docs/sdk/Registration.md

 ### Actionable Session Statuses
-`pickSession` will only attempt a to commit a registration action for sessions that have an "actionable" status.
+`pickSession` will only attempt to commit a registration action for sessions that have an "actionable" status.
 The actionable statuses are limited to the ones listed below in the `initialStatus` column.
 This table also shows the corresponding `action` that will be attempted for each actionable session status.

 |`initialStatus`|`action`|Status after a successful action
 |-------------|----------|-|